ckessler2/phd/Alsomitra_NNCS/README.md

 ### Requirements

-The NN training script was written with Python 3.9 based on a regression example using Keras [1,2].
-All other scripts (running simulations, generating datasets) were written in MATLAB r2024a based on previous work [3].
+NN training requires Python 3.9.
+All other scripts (running simulations, generating datasets) are in MATLAB r2024a.

 ### Problem description